karmasakshi/jet/README.md

 - In the class:
   - Set `private readonly _loggerService = inject(LoggerService);`
   - As a convention, at the end of the constructor, set `this._loggerService.logComponentInitialization('<ClassName>');`
+- As a convention, add the component selector as a key in [en.json](./public/i18n/en.json) and other translation files
 - Update spec
-- Add a key in [en.json](./public/i18n/en.json) and other translations
 - Add a route to it in [app.routes.ts](./src/app/app.routes.ts)
 - Update [sitemap-main.xml](./public/sitemaps/sitemap-main.xml)
-- If required, add an icon and navigation link to it in [navigation-menu-items.constant.ts](./src/app/constants/navigation-menu-items.constant.ts)
+- If required, add an icon and navigation link to it in [NAVIGATION_MENU_ITEMS](./src/app/constants/navigation-menu-items.constant.ts)

 In the template, wrap the contents in: